openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 ## Introduction

-The connectivity_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of Bluetooth and WLAN components.
-The connectivity subsystem provides communication-related capabilities for OpenHarmony system, including WLAN service capabilities, Bluetooth service capabilities and other communication capabilities encapsulated as Cangjie interfaces.
+The connectivity_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony for application developers to use Bluetooth services and WLAN service capabilities.
 The currently open basic communication Cangjie interface only supports standard devices.

 Bluetooth services: Provide traditional Bluetooth and low-energy Bluetooth related functions and services for applications.